 Counselling services

 Eating disorders can seriously affect your mental and physical health.
-Luckily, they can be treated with support from a registered psychologist.
+Luckily, they can be treated with support from a registered eating disorder psychologist.

 Reach out to us to book a session today.